How to Share the Gospel With a New Ager

 Areas You Can Admire

-- Nicole’s desire to develop a spiritual view of life.
+- Their desire to develop a spiritual view of life.

-- Nicole’s desire to be a good person.
+- Their desire to be a good person.

 About New Age Views:

-According to experts on the new age, there are nine New Age core beliefs* that Nicole holds to.
-Her beliefs include:
+According to experts on the new age, there are nine New Age core beliefs* that they hold to.
+These beliefs include:

 New Agers believe that the world is poised to explode into a New Age of enlightenment.
 They are convinced that this ‘new world order’ will be united under a one world government and initiated by a quantum leap in humanity’s spiritual evolution.
 They see the next step of evolution as people becoming ‘gods’.